Are High Schoolers Becoming Less Literate?

-An incredible stat has been announced.
-“The number of high school seniors who read at or above “Proficient” has been declining since 1992, according to the NAEP reading test” (NCES, 2002).
-That's over the last twenty plus years.
+An incredible stat has been announced: “The number of high school seniors who read at or above “Proficient” has been declining since 1992, according to the NAEP reading test” (NCES, 2002).
+That's over the last twenty-plus years.
 It hasn't taken a century or two.
-It has taken just over two decades to see rapid decline in reading ability.
+It has taken just over two decades to see a rapid decline in reading ability.

-What is going on in our society that has caused this?
+What is going on in our society?
 Why are our children’s reading skills declining so fast?
-We need to find out so we can correct it.
+We need to find out so that we can correct it.

 Schools are seeing severe issues with reading comprehension.
 Test scores are suffering.
 It has been noted that "between 10% to 16% of those aged from five to 16 years will have reading difficulties." (https://theconversation.com/schools-need-advice-on-how-to-help-students-with-reading-difficulties-51399) That might sound small, but it is not.
 That means in a room of 100 students, 10-16 of them can't read as well as they should.